-No two learning processes are the same...
-In learning sessions, lectures, and participatory activities, we engage with the Israeli-Palestinian region, based on the core value of self-determination for all peoples.
-Through a critical educational process, we explore history, identity, politics, economics, spirituality and examine the interconnections between them.
+Through this critical educational process, we explore history, identity, politics, economics, spirituality and examine the interconnections between them.
 We build shared knowledge and understanding of the complex reality on the ground and envision our role in the struggle for a society rooted in justice and equality.
 Achvat Amim approaches learning from a place rooted in identity, and much of the learning is through a Jewish lens.
-Achvat Amim engages with Jewish history, thought, and culture from a multitude of perspectives as we build a diverse learning community and shared understandings
+We engage with Jewish history, thought, and culture from a multitude of perspectives as we build a diverse learning community and shared understandings.

 Ruchani - Spiritual Learning

 The Ruchani (spiritual-religious) component of Achvat Amim seeks to anchor justice work through exploring what Jewish text can teach us about liberation, our relationship with land, and our relationship with each other.
 Ruchani learning integrates with the learning arc, adding a new angle from which we can explore the theme of the learning day.
 Together we will meet with Rabbis and educators at the forefront of human rights Torah.
 Ruchani learning also includes additional opportunities for spiritual development and religious exploration.